Azure/azure-cli-extensions/src/interactive/README.md

 ## Value Completion in Scenarios

-We added a completion mechanism for parameter values in scenarios to improve the completion ability of param value in scenarios.
+We added a completion mechanism for parameter values in scenario execution *(corresponding to scenario identification or searching scenario knowledge)* to improve the completion ability of param value in scenarios.
 In multiple commands of the same scenario, once the user enters a parameter value, we store the value entered by the user based on the scenario sample value and some special global parameters, and automatically recommend the completion of these parameter values in subsequent commands.